liquidmetal-dev/flintlock/docs/proposals/26-09-25-local-db-store/1172-local-db-store-design.md

 ### 4.3 The reader process

-`flintlock-metrics` opens the store with `store.OpenReadOnly(ctx, cfg)` [STORE-CONS-008].
-What that does depends on the backend:
+`flintlock-metrics` opens the store with `store.OpenReadOnly(ctx, cfg)`

-* **SQLite:** opens the file with the read-only flag, WAL mode, a `busy_timeout` of a few seconds, and a connection pool of one; every request runs in its own short read transaction [STORE-CONS-007, STORE-CONS-009].
+[STORE-CONS-008]: the SQLite file is opened with the read-only flag, WAL mode, a `busy_timeout` of a few seconds and a connection pool of one, and every HTTP request runs in its own short read transaction so that the WAL can still be checkpointed [STORE-CONS-007, STORE-CONS-009].
+Because the reader only needs the file, `flintlock-metrics` keeps working while flintlockd is stopped, as it does today with the content store (decision 2 in the requirements).
+The reader never takes the write lock, so it cannot stop flintlockd from opening the store.
-* **bbolt:** cannot open while flintlockd holds the file. `OpenReadOnly` returns a repository that calls flintlockd's gRPC `GetMicroVM` and `ListMicroVMs` instead, using the existing client package ([`client/`](../../../client)).
-This needs the gRPC endpoint and TLS flags on `flintlock-metrics`, which it does not have today [STORE-CONS-007].

-Open question 2 in the requirements asks whether the gRPC route should be used for every backend.
-If it is, section 4.3 collapses to the second bullet and `flintlock-metrics` loses its store dependency altogether.
-That is the simpler end state; this candidate keeps the direct read so that the SQLite option can be used without touching the metrics binary's flags.
+The `-wal` and `-shm` files must be readable by the metrics process.
+Both binaries run as root today; if they are ever split into separate users, the `store/` directory needs a shared group with read permission on those files.

 ## 5. Save algorithm